travigd/documentation/server/3.3.0/index.md

 Although you can run the Event Store binary directly, a `run-node` shell script is provided which exports the environment variable `LD_LIBRARY_PATH` to include the installation path of the Event Store, this is necessary if you are planning to use projections.

-The Event Store builds for both Linux and OS X have the Mono runtime bundled in, this means that you do not need Mono installed locally to run Event Store.
+The Event Store builds for both Linux and macOS have the Mono runtime bundled in, this means that you do not need Mono installed locally to run Event Store.

 ### Shutting down an Event Store node